ashellz/habitt/README.md

 - Add DateTime field to the habit database

 ## ADDED

 Make new amount and duration features editable within a habit

 Add cookie icon

 Add chef top icon

+Add changelog section in the menu below settings